interposition/context-ext/readme.md

 # PHP Coroutines

-A simple extension that implements the functionality of the program in PHP.
+A simple extension that implements the functionality of the coroutines in PHP.
-Designed for teaching the development of php extensions, and learning the core zend.
+Designed for teaching the development of php extensions, and learning the zend core.

 The extension has no practical value - in php 8.1 will appear [fibers](https://wiki.php.net/rfc/fibers).